19hours/sg-statutes/Acts/Nanyang Technological University (Corporatisation) Act.md

 ### Students’ Union

 18\.
-On the appointed day, the students’ association known as the Nanyang Technological University Students’ Union and its constituent bodies shall be deemed to be constituted pursuant to the provisions of the constituent documents of the university company.
+On 1st April 2006, the students’ association known as the Nanyang Technological University Students’ Union and its constituent bodies shall be deemed to be constituted pursuant to the provisions of the constituent documents of the university company.

 ### Register of Guild of Graduates

 19\.
 The provisions of the Schedule shall have effect in relation to all persons whose names are on the register of the Guild of Graduates of the predecessor university.

-### Repeal

-20\.
-The Nanyang Technological University Act (Cap.
-192) is repealed.

 ## THE SCHEDULE